WisconsinRobotics/WRoverPlayground/src/topic_training/src/Begin_Here.md

 3. Use the commands `catkin_make -DCMAKE_EXPORT_COMPILE_COMMANDS=ON` and `source devel/setup.bash` in this order.
 These commands adjust the catkin workspace based on the CMakeLists.txt and package.xml files.
 You must run these commands everytime you change these two files.

-*Note: This year we decided to start using a Docker container, which should take care of this step automatically.
+*Note: This year we decided to start using a Docker container, which should take care of step #3 automatically.
 It will not break anything if you run these commands, but they are redundant.
 The training still includes this step so that you know what is happening behind the scenes.*

 4. Run the Publisher file using `rosrun topic_training PlotDemo` to execute the C++ version, or `rosrun topic_training PlotDemo.py` to execute the Python version.
 This should not print anything to the terminal.